vladikopl01/VR-labs/README.md

 ![Check gif as video.gif file at /media](/media/video.gif)

+> Downloading could take time.
+If there is not a any video, please, check the video at [/media/video.gif](/media/video.gif)

 ## Assignment presentation

 - Share the link to your [GIThub repo through this form](https://docs.google.com/forms/d/e/1FAIpQLSdolIBsxPtexmWHAmL-fZyvBt3bG_Y3aOtMkmTAMyb_wO3juQ/viewform).